 The Company records as goodwill the portion of the purchase price that exceeds the fair value of net assets of entities acquired.
 The Company evaluates goodwill annually for impairment at the reporting unit level and whenever circumstances occur indicating that goodwill may be impaired.
 The Company may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of events and circumstances, the Company determines that it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, the quantitative impairment test is unnecessary.
 The performance of the quantitative impairment test involves a two-step process.
-The first step of the test involves comparing the fair value of the Company's reporting units with the reporting unit's carrying amount, including goodwill.
-The Company generally determines the fair value of its reporting units using a combination of the income approach (using discounted future cash flows) and the market valuation approach.
+The first step of the test involves comparing the fair value of its reporting units using a combination of the income approach (using discounted future cash flows) and the market valuation approach.
 If the carrying amount of a Company's reporting unit exceeds its fair value, the Company performs the second step of the test to determine the amount of impairment loss.
 The second step of the test involves comparing the implied fair value of the Company's reporting unit's goodwill with the carrying amount of that goodwill.
 The amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.